simonhw/seed-calendar/README.md

 ## Features
 This web application is made up of a single HTML page with a Javascript file and CSS stylesheet.

-The use of a header, nav bar, and footer was initially considered for this project; however, seeing as the web application was being designed all on one HTML page, and the aim was to make the user feel like they are using a slick and professional web app, it was decided to omit these types of features from this first version of the project.
+The use of a header and nav bar was initially considered for this project; however, seeing as the web application was being designed all on one HTML page, and the aim was to make the user feel like they are using a slick and professional web app, it was decided to omit these types of features from this first version of the project.

 A favicon of a seedling is used for the HTML page: